Autosomal Recessive Inheritance

 Autosomal inheritance of a gene means that the gene is located on one of the 22 other pairs of chromosomes.
 This means that boys and girls (or men and women) are equally likely to have the gene.
 Recessive means that you must inherit both copies of the gene in order for you to have the trait.
 If you have only one copy of the recessive gene, you won’t have the trait or the disease.
 Instead, you will be a "carrier" for the trait or disease.
 But you won’t be able to tell that you are a carrier without a genetic test.

 Most people don’t know they have a recessive gene for a disease until they have a child with the disease.
+Or they may find out if they have a brother or a sister with an inherited disease and learn they have a recessive gene.
 Once parents have had a child with a recessive disease, they have a 1 in 4 chance of having another child with the same disease.
 This is true for every child born after that first child.
+Their other children have a 2 in 4 chance of being a carrier of the recessive gene.

 Experts estimate that all people carry at least 1 recessive gene that could cause genetic diseases or conditions.
 But the only way you’ll know that you have the gene is if you have a child with a partner who has the same copy of the gene.
 Even then, your child may not have the disease—because of the 1-in-4 chance.